Giada d'Antonio caused quite a stir. © Instagram / giadadantonio_

 At the Schilthorn in the Bernese Alps, a 16-year-old from Italy caused a sensation and triumphed in the first two professional races of her career in an unprecedented way.

 In alpine skiing, the starting number often carries significant weight.
 Especially in the World Cup, many athletes, after a mixed run, like to hide behind the number on their chest, which would have meant them facing more challenging slope conditions than those ahead of them.
-At the Schilthorn in the Bernese Alps, however, a rising star, Giada d'Antonio, stepped into the spotlight, refusing to let her starting number hold her back – and promptly securing two victories in the first two professional races of her young career.
-We're talking about Giada d'Antonio, a 16-year-old talent from Naples.
+At the Schilthorn in the Bernese Alps, however, a rising star, Giada d'Antonio, stepped into the spotlight, undeterred by her starting number and promptly securing two victories in the first two professional races of her young career.
+We're talking about Giada d'Antonio, a 16-year-old talent from Naples – a region not exactly known for its skiing history.

 On Wednesday, the very young Italian skier catapulted herself out of the starting gate in the FIS slalom, the third tier of competition after the World Cup and European Cup, wearing bib number 82, and finished fourth in the first run of her debut.
 Elyssa Kuster, the leading local favorite, went into the second run with a 0,59-second advantage over d'Antonio.
 There, the newcomer surpassed herself and snatched a sensational maiden victory ahead of Kuster (+0,44 seconds), Minna Bont (+0,83), and Juliette Fournier (+1,19).
 Incidentally, she was 0,91 seconds faster than the fastest competitor in the second run.
 Ironically, the Italian's triumph prevented a Swiss sweep of the podium.